Cross product

 In mathematics, the cross product or vector product (occasionally directed area product, to emphasize its geometric significance) is a binary operation on two vectors in a three-dimensional oriented Euclidean vector space (named here $E$), and is denoted by the symbol $\times$.
 Given two linearly independent vectors a and b, the cross product, a × b (read "a cross b"), is a vector that is perpendicular to both a and b, and thus normal to the plane containing them.
 It has many applications in mathematics, physics, engineering, and computer programming.
 It should not be confused with the dot product (projection product).

-The magnitude of the cross product equals the area of a parallelogram with the vectors for sides; in particular, the magnitude of the product of two perpendicular vectors is the product of their lengths.
+The magnitude of the cross product equals the area of a parallelogram with the vectors for sides; in particular, the magnitude of the cross product of two perpendicular vectors is the product of their lengths.
 The units of the cross-product are the product of the units of each vector.
 If two vectors are parallel or are anti-parallel (that is, they are linearly dependent), or if either one has zero length, then their cross product is zero.

 The cross product is anticommutative (that is, a × b = − b × a) and is distributive over addition, that is, a × (b + c) = a × b + a × c.
 The space $E$ together with the cross product is an algebra over the real numbers, which is neither commutative nor associative, but is a Lie algebra with the cross product being the Lie bracket.

 Like the dot product, it depends on the metric of the space under consideration, but unlike the dot product, it also depends on a choice of an orientation of the space (this is why the space must be oriented).
 The cross product is invariant under a rotation of the basis but is changed into its opposite by an odd permutation of the basis vectors.
 Therefore, the cross product is a pseudovector.

 In connection with the cross product, the exterior product of vectors can be used in arbitrary dimensions (with a bivector or 2-form result) and is independent of the orientation of the space.

 The product can be generalized in various ways, using the orientation and metric structure just as for the traditional 3-dimensional cross product; one can, in n dimensions, take the product of n − 1 vectors to produce a vector perpendicular to all of them.
 But if the product is limited to non-trivial binary products with vector results, it exists only in three and seven dimensions.
 The cross-product in seven dimensions has undesirable properties (e.g. it fails to satisfy the Jacobi identity), so it is not used in mathematical physics to represent quantities such as multi-dimensional space-time.
 (See § Generalizations below for other dimensions.)